Meat Loaf: Political affiliations

 Meat Loaf was not officially registered with any political party.
 In 1997, he performed at an inaugural ball during the second inauguration of Bill Clinton, and attended the first inauguration of George W. Bush in 2001.
 He donated to the presidential campaigns of Republican candidates Rick Santorum and John McCain, the latter of whom became the party's nominee in the 2008 United States presidential election.

 On October 25, 2012, Meat Loaf endorsed Mitt Romney for president, citing poor Russia–United States relations as a major reason he had been "arguing for Mitt Romney for a year."
 He said, "I have never been in any political agenda in my life, but I think that in 2012 this is the most important election in the history of the United States."
 He then said there are "storm clouds" over the United States and "thunder storms" over Europe: "There are hail storms – and I mean major hail storms! – in the Middle East.
 There are storms brewing through China, through Asia, through everywhere."
 The same day, he performed "America the Beautiful" standing next to Romney.

-In a 2017 interview with Billboard, he made positive remarks about President Donald Trump, Ivanka Trump, and Donald Trump Jr.; they had worked together on The Celebrity Apprentice in 2011.
+In a 2017 interview with Billboard, he made positive remarks about Donald Trump, Ivanka Trump, and Donald Trump Jr.; they had worked together on The Celebrity Apprentice in 2011.
 When asked during an episode of The Celebrity Apprentice if he would vote for Trump, Meat Loaf said: "I would vote for you.
-In fact, I'll help you with your campaign.".
+In fact, I'll help you with your campaign."
 Though months after that, according to a 2020 interview, he had a confrontation with Trump over a response to a journalist implying that Trump would be better as a financial advisor than a president.
-He recalls saying "You’re not running for President, back off man!" and said of the event "I stood up to him because I’m really not afraid of him".
+He recalls saying: "You’re not running for President.
+Back off, man!" and said of the event "I stood up to him because I’m really not afraid of him".